zubairehman/flutter_boilerplate_project/README.md

         submit_to_testflight: false
         submit_to_app_store: false
 ```
-Only role `ADMIN` in `User and Access` can create new api key and get them.
-[Setup App Store Connect API key](https://support.appmachine.com/support/solutions/articles/80001023345-v2-how-to-setup-app-store-connect-api-key)
+Only role `ADMIN` in `User and Access` can create new api key and get them [Setup App Store Connect API key](https://support.appmachine.com/support/solutions/articles/80001023345-v2-how-to-setup-app-store-connect-api-key)

 However, you still have to manual the last step at testflight to roll out for testers.